edyi8001/PyBer_Analysis/README.md

 - Rural cities had the lowest results, yet they had a higher average fare per ride and diver
 ![alt text](https://github.com/edyi8001/PyBer_Analysis/blob/main/RIDEFAREPNG.png)
 ![alt text](https://github.com/edyi8001/PyBer_Analysis/blob/main/TOTALFAREBYCITYTYPE.png)
+## Summary
+With all the collected data we can conclude that a rural city will demand a higher fare rate due to smaller demographic of customers in this area.
+Also the distance between destinations and time is most likely longer resulting in highger average fare per ride & driver tcompared to the other city types.
+Vice versa for Urban cities with theses concluded results.
+What we could recommend for all cities is to increase fares based on how busy traffic is "rush hour".
+Also include a increase a fee based on the amount of riders are on per driver.
+With this Rural and Urban cities will have a little bit more positive similar results, better price of fares, and satisfied customers & drivers.